Larapinta (NT)

 Health performance in Larapinta is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Larapinta faces significant health challenges based on AreaSearch's assessment.
+Larapinta faces significant health challenges as assessed by AreaSearch.

-Mortality rates and chronic condition prevalence were found to be somewhat prevalent across both younger and older age cohorts for common health conditions.
-The rate of private health cover is approximately 53% of the total population, which consists of around 1,516 people, leading that of the average SA2 area.
-The most common medical conditions in the area are asthma and mental health issues, impacting 7.0 and 6.6% of residents respectively.
-Meanwhile, 74.5% of residents declared themselves completely clear of medical ailments, compared to 78.4% across Rest of NT.
+Mortality rates and chronic condition prevalence were high, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover was more prevalent in Larapinta compared to the average SA2 area at approximately 53% of the total population, which is about 1,564 people.
+The most common medical conditions were asthma and mental health issues, affecting 7.0 and 6.6% of residents respectively.
+74.5% of residents declared themselves completely clear of medical ailments compared to 78.4% across Regional NT.
 Health outcomes among the working-age population are broadly typical.
-The area has 8.4% of residents aged 65 and over, which amounts to 242 people.
+The area has 8.5% of residents aged 65 and over, which is about 253 people.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health